DSprtn/GTFO_VR_Plugin/README.md

 ## A plugin to add full roomscale virtual reality support to your favorite game!

 ### As of the newest update the game uses a different compiler and the current mods are no longer supported.
-I'll be looking into alternatives...
+The new version is currently being made!

 Active trello board (upcoming features and ongoing work) - https://trello.com/b/zSk7bBMS/gtfovr